-Fear not: you won't be kicked all the way to the lowest slot on the frequent flyer food chain.
+Fear not: you won't immediately be kicked all the way to the lowest slot on the frequent flyer food chain.
+Welcome to the wonderful world of the ‘soft landing’.

 How 'soft landings' work